The Rapture Debate

-For instance, the Word of God states that Antichrist is to rule just three and one-half years, neither a shorter nor a longer period[2].
-Nonetheless, in the “seven year” hypothesis, Antichrist is granted an additional three and one-half years for a seven year reign.
-Whether considering century-old traditions or modern-day presumptions, we must question the reliability of all teachings; we must get back to the foundational tenants of God’s Word and let the Scriptures speak for themselves.
+Whether considering century-old traditions or modern-day presumptions, we should question the reliability of all teachings; we must get back to the foundational tenants of God’s Word and let the Scriptures speak for themselves.

-How should we search the Scriptures in order to understand what they teach?
-We should come to the investigation of God’s Word with a contrite heart, and a teachable and prayerful spirit.
-We are not to think, as did the Jews, that our own ideas and opinions are infallible; nor align with the papists, that certain individuals are the sole guardians of truth and knowledge, and men have no right to search the Scriptures for themselves.
-Moreover, we should not study the Bible for the purpose of sustaining our preconceived opinions, but with the simple object of learning what God has said.
-The church needs to have the light placed before them in clearer lines.
-We must allow God to speak to us individually through His Word.
-Let us have enough faith to believe He will do just that when we take the time to study, speak and pray with Him each day.
-The pretribulational view breeds complacency through the idea of the great escape.
-It has fostered a great deal of spiritual apathy in our churches today and will lead to the downfall of many families when the trials of the last days come upon mankind as a crushing surprise.
+So, how should we search the Scriptures in order to understand what they teach, so that we might teach others what we’ve learned?
+We should come to the investigation of God’s Word with a humble attitude, and a teachable and prayerful heart.
+We should not think that our ideas and opinions are perfect, or believe that professionals are the sole guardians of truth and knowledge; and, that we have no obligation to search the Scriptures to challenge common views.
+And, we should not study the Bible for the purpose of sustaining our preconceived opinions or doctrines, but with the simple object of learning what God has said.
+We must prayerfully allow God to speak to through His ancient prophets.
+Let us have sufficient faith to believe He will do just that, when we take the time to study His Word and pray, seeking truth… no matter the cost.

 History of the Pretribulational View